THE SUMMER HOUSE: ARTISAN-LED, CIRCULAR WOMENSWEAR

 PRETTY FOR YOU

 The website is extremely user-friendly, making it an easy shopping experience.
 The minimal, flowy designs in pastel shades are soothing—nothing less than a summer dream… What’s not to love about that!
 The pieces are meant for people with a certain mindset, people who do not need their clothes to be loud while making a statement.
 As the pieces are handcrafted, their promise is that they will last longer making them more like an heirloom that can be passed on for generations, rather than being just a one-time buy.
 However, the garments all fit into a certain aesthetic, which may not be for everyone.
-Though we love the fact that most of their swimsuits—currently out of stock—are reversible.
+Though we love the fact that most of their swimsuit are reversible.
 That’s two for the price of one, without the extra footprint!

 The website also provides you with a free guide on how to care for your garments, including instructions on washing, drying, ironing and the frequency with which they should be washed.
 You can also browse through the laundry room on their website, which provides special care instructions for different fabrics.
+With relove.in, they have provided you with a platform where you can resell the brands clothes you no longer wear, encouraging you to buy and sell pre-loved clothing.

 But what we love most about The Summer House is how they’re building a community of likeminded, conscious individuals through their social media channels.
 They’ve kept morales high through the pandemic, with their The Good News Bulletin, and have been plying their followers with green information we could all use!